-Table 1-3 Correspondence of LCD Timing Stages and DEACT-Only Pin
+Table 1-3 Mapping of Each LCD Timing Stage and DEACT-Only Pin

 As shown in Figure 1-3, the three LCD timing sync signals — HSYNC_ACT, VSYNC_ACT, and DEACT — are emulated using the EBI address pins ADR1, ADR0, and ADR7, respectively.
 By assigning different address decodings, the LCD sync signals are generated, and the PCLK signal is connected to the EBI-nWR pin.
 The 16-bit EBI data bus D[15:0] is mapped to the LCD color signals as follows: